frdedynamics/ADA526/docs/How-to Guides/mechanical_design.md

 ## Designing Joints
 Some notes on the design of the joints.

-### First Joint
+### Robot Base
-The first joint of your robot, with a vertical rotation axis, has to suspend the weight of the entire robot which causes high torques perpendicular to the joint axis.
-To absorb these torques we use one or multiple [slewing bearings](https://en.wikipedia.org/wiki/Slewing_bearing) which are characterized by wide rings, and are commonly used to support heavy but slow-turning loads.
-In this course, we 3D-print our slewing bearings ourself!
+The first joint of your robot has a vertical rotation axis, but it also has to carry the weight of the entire robot.
+The weight of the links, motors and payload causes high torques perpendicular to the joint axis.
+Therefore, you have to think carefully about how the base supports these torques.
+Any unwanted movement in the base joint will be amplified by the kinematic chain and result in a large deviation of the end-effector position.
+For this reason, commercial robot joints usually use bearings with large diameters around the joint axis.
+This makes the joint stiff against tilting moments, but precision bearings in these dimensions are very expensive.

+Common bearing choices for this type of load are [slewing bearings or crossed roller bearings](https://pibsales.com/bearings/robotic-bearing-systems/).
+Slewing bearings are characterized by wide rings, and are commonly used to support heavy but slow-turning loads with large tilting moments.

-We rely on this [excellent parametric design](https://www.instructables.com/Create-a-Parametric-3d-printable-Slew-Bearing-With/), which lets you modify the dimensions to fit your design.
+However, bearings with rollers are difficult to fabricate ourselves.
+3D-printed versions exist, for example this [parametric slewing bearing design](https://www.instructables.com/Create-a-Parametric-3d-printable-Slew-Bearing-With/), which lets you modify the dimensions to fit your design.
+However, it is difficult to achieve a stiff bearing that still rotates well with 3D-printed races and rollers.

 [Download Slewing Bearing](https://content.instructables.com/F7B/FGGK/J3OPQDLL/F7BFGGKJ3OPQDLL.f3d){: .btn .btn-blue}

 <iframe src="https://myhvl14.autodesk360.com/shares/public/SH512d4QTec90decfa6ebce8a17257a2b2f4?mode=embed" width="640" height="480" allowfullscreen="true" webkitallowfullscreen="true" mozallowfullscreen="true"  frameborder="0"></iframe>

+Because of these manufacturing constraints, it can be more attractive to make V-groove or deep-groove style bearings with printed races and cages, but commercial steel balls, for example steel BB balls, as the rolling elements.
+The balls are cheap and easy to source, but they are still made with relatively high precision and good surface quality.
+The following videos show examples of this approach:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0KhV6JW2sHg" title="3D printed bearing example" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+<iframe width="560" height="315" src="https://www.youtube.com/embed/NIIVZcgJWPs" title="3D printed bearing example" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## End Effector
 ### Pen Mount